-In 1993, the Music School settled into the fifth floor of 83 Hanover Street.
+As the school continued to grow, it out grew the Dow Street space, and in 1993 MCMS settled into the fifth floor of 83 Hanover Street.
 Grand pianos were delivered via crane through the windows as board members and friends finished the drywall and painting.
 The space served 200 students well, and was appreciated for its intimacy and coziness.
-Over the next nine years, the school grew, expanded into the fourth floor, and then grew some more.

 Over the next ten years, MCMS grew, taking over the fourth and fifth floors at 83 Hanover Street.
 “Cozy” became “cramped”.
 Trumpets were drowning out the violin lessons, and teachers and staff were sharing tight quarters.
 The studios and halls of MCMS were literally overflowing with music.
 It was time to find a permanent home to accommodate the school’s growth for years to come.
 Coincidentally, Mount Saint Mary Academy, a private, nonprofit elementary school, was experiencing similar growth issues.
 The leadership of both organizations saw the value in forming a strategic partnership to share the same facility, while remaining distinct educational institutions.
 So in 2003, MCMS moved once more to its current facility at 2291 Elm Street, the former Notre Dame College classroom building.

 Once again the school grew and expanded adding several more programs including Music’s on the Menu.
 This downtown brown bag lunch concert series, a joint presentation of MCMS and Grace Episcopal Church, held it’s inaugural concert “Piano for Our Times” on October 19, 2005.
 The program encouraged concertgoers to bring their lunch and enjoy an hour of musical excellence.
 This program is now in its ninth year and has become a staple in the music community.